wrodie/mixer-card/README.md

 #### HACS installation:
 Go to the hacs store and use the repo url https://github.com/wrodie/mixer-card and add this as a custom repository under settings.

-## TODO
- - Allow this to work for media_player as well as number faders.

 # Thanks
 I took ideas and some code from - https://github.com/DBuit/media_player-popup-card